defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-Now that we have a data source properly setup and retained for the lifetime of the collection view, we can discuss how data is inserted into it to be displayed by the collection in the end.
+Now that we have a data source properly setup and retained for the lifetime of the collection view, we can discuss how it must be updated.

 ## Data Source Snapshots